7 Secrets to Successful Video Marketing in Higher Education

 1. Tell a Story

 No matter the type of video you plan to create, share a story.
-A narrative with a strong, poetic delivery will resonate with potential students a lot more than an informative slideshow indicating dining options.
+Potential students will respond much more to a compelling narrative with poetic delivery than they would to an informational slideshow.

-From genuine student testimonials to snippets from rousing ceremony speeches, make use of your best resources – what are you known for?
+Whether it’s student testimonials or snippets from rousing speeches from your ceremonies, use your best resources – what do you know best?
 Consider offering potential students a virtual tour.
-Inspiring and informative content translates to more time spent watching videos.
+More time is spent watching videos when the content is inspiring and informative.

 2. Focus on Your Audience

-Are you directing content toward potential students, parents or alumni?
-For prospective students and parents, illicit excitement and promise potential.
-For alumni, invoke nostalgia.
-Remember that the content you develop for a quick-paced, looping admissions office reel will need to be different than longer, sweeping campus highlight clips, showcasing iconic locales.
+Are you targeting content at potential students, parents, or alumni?
+Ignite excitement and promise potential for prospective students and parents.
+Create a sense of nostalgia for alumni.
+Remember that a quick-paced, looping admissions office reel will need a different type of content than a longer, sweeping campus highlight video.

 Or, are you launching a new fundraising campaign with a gala for alumni and influential community members?
-A video is the perfect way to kick off and wrap up your event with precise preparation.
-Create a shared experience for your attendees and remember to share the clip on social media afterwards.
-Your reach will not only expand, but the impact of your content will be noticeable.
+With precise preparation, video is the best way to get your event off to a great start.
+Share your clip on social media afterwards to create a shared experience for your attendees.
+Your reach will expand as well as the impact of your content.

 3. Consider Your Offer

-Your videos should incorporate a call-to-action (CTA), which should indicate an offer of some sort – for prospective students, this offer could be information about early enrollment, an application guide, a financial aid guide or contest entry for a free university t-shirt, for example.
-In order to promote said offer, you’ll need to create a landing page that houses a form your contacts will fill out.
-Make sure your landing pages are engaging and accurately describe your offer.
+Your videos should incorporate a call-to-action (CTA), which should indicate an offer of some sort – for prospective students, this offer could be information about early enrollment, an application guide, a financial aid guide or contest entry for a free university t-shirt.
+The offer must be promoted via a landing page that includes a form the contact will fill out.
+Ensure your landing pages are engaging and explain your offer clearly.

 Segmentation is a technique often used to identify popular aspects of something and feature them prominently throughout a highlight video – in this case, aspects of your college or university that you want to showcase.
-Your audience will likely want to see the students, interacting with each other, enjoying their time on campus and making use of the school’s best features.
-Illustrating these points will give your video an advantage over generic campus landscape shots seen in your run-of-the-mill recruitment video.
+You’ll probably want to show the students interacting with each other, enjoying their time on campus, and taking advantage of the school’s best features.
+This type of visual will give your recruitment video an edge over generic shots of campus landscapes.

 6. Make Use of PPC